 Rev. John Butcher is Force Lead Chaplain based at Force HQ – he joined when he realised just how much it supports the Police Family.
 He says: “One reason why people should join – members play a part in helping colleagues and their families through the ups and downs of life.”

-Behind the scenes we have Roz Payne, Committee Secretary and Company Secretary, who interviews the members, co-ordinates the paperwork and presents the cases and Company Secretary Jan Burchell, who looks after our finances.
+Behind the scenes we have Roz Payne, Committee Secretary, who interviews the members, co-ordinates the paperwork and presents the cases and Company Secretary Jan Burchell, who looks after our finances.